cyfune/MikuDots/README.md

 # ![Icon](https://i.ibb.co/ns4Y5Mvr/pinmiku.png) MikuDots

-My personal arch Hyprland rice configuration but made easy to replicate
+My personal arch Hyprland rice configuration but made to be portable

 THIS IS A WIP!!